 The program is also suitable for teams engaged in social innovation.

-The Boot Camp is a one-month, part-time, very diverse and dynamic program, involving participants around 2 hours per day, with “open conversations” with special international guests, self-paced masterclasses, mentoring sessions, project work, design challenges and a final hackathon.
+The Boot Camp is a one-month, part-time, very diverse and dynamic program, involving participants in “open conversations” with international experts, self-paced masterclasses, mentoring sessions, project work, design challenges and a final hackathon.

 – To combine learning and innovation to get a view of the future, through the eyes of big visionaries and experts